geeksblabla/Code-of-conduct/financial-report-2021-2023.md

 Here are the two types of sponsoring we have:

-- Indirect sponsoring: Mainly, the sponsoring company takes care of the expenses, and we do not take any money from them (hosting the event, paying for food, ...).
+- Indirect sponsoring: mainly, the sponsoring company takes care of the expenses, and we do not take any money from them (hosting the event, paying for food, etc.).

 - Direct sponsoring: The sponsor agrees to make a transaction of a specific amount in exchange for other benefits (designation as sponsor, booth for events, sessions, etc.).